kimsQ/rc/docs/components/utilities.md

 group: components
 ---

-Bootstrap includes dozens of utilities—classes with a single purpose.
+Ratchet plus includes dozens of utilities—classes with a single purpose.
 They're designed to reduce the frequency of highly repetitive declarations in your CSS while allowing for quick and easy development.

 ## Contents